booleanbites/houzi-doc/index.md

 ![Houzi real estate](images/banner.jpg)

 Houzi a real estate mobile application for real estate agents and agencies.
-Its build with Flutter so it can be deployed to Android and iOS.
+It is build with Flutter so it can be deployed to Android and iOS.

 ### Pathway